Pamblam/bs-rounded-table-border-shim.css/README.md

 This shim fixes Bootstrap's built-in `.table-bordered` class, and adds a new class: `.table-rounded`, which adds a border-radius to a table, with or without a border.

-Check out the demo.html for examples.
+Check out the demo.html or this [jsFiddle](https://jsfiddle.net/pamblam/2snjvdxk/8/) for examples.